Here it is again: the beginning of a new year.

 In 2020, our Content Services Platform remains — and will forever be — a work in progress.
-The only way forward for modern solutions is to innovate continuously, taking advantage of a modular, pluggable architecture to incorporate new technologies, launch new microservices, expand out-of-the-box integrations, and introduce new features and capabilities.
+The only way forward for modern solutions is to innovate continuously, taking advantage of a modular, pluggable content services architecture to incorporate new technologies, launch new microservices, expand out-of-the-box integrations, and introduce new features and capabilities.

 Today, we’ll talk about the underlying vision that forms the foundation for our roadmap and product investments.
 In a February post, Alain Escaffre, our VP of Products, will talk in more detail about our product roadmap.

 As many of the world’s largest enterprises make the move to Content Services and Nuxeo Platform, operating at extreme scale becomes an increasingly important product priority.
 For many organizations, a billion-object benchmark is irrelevant: their needs are an order of magnitude larger.